Exit popups work.

 Remember, people have a natural tendency to follow authority figures.
 Position yourself as the expert, and it will be so much easier to get visitors to take the action you’re asking of them.

 28. Use Numbers

-Numbers can be used in a variety of different ways to increase conversions on your exit popups.
+Numbers can be used in a variety of ways to increase conversions on your exit popups.

 For starters, numbers are great attention-grabbers.
-There is just something about seeing a number–especially a very specific, odd number, such as 1,837–that causes us to stop and take notice.
+There’s just something about seeing a number—especially a very specific, odd number, like 1,837—that causes us to stop and take notice.

-We also know that people have a tendency to infer larger sizes, or “more” of something, from larger numbers.
-So 660 minutes sounds larger than 11 hours, even though they are the exact same amount.
+We also know that people have a tendency to infer larger sizes, or more of something, from larger numbers.
+So 660 minutes sounds larger than 11 hours, even though they’re the exact same amount of time.
 Use this to your advantage in your popup copy by using smaller units when you want to give the impression of bigger amounts.

 Of course, if you have big amounts to show off, like Syed Balkhi, then by all means, do it!